-‘Dragon Ball Super’ Analysis: Tournament Of Power Rules, Predictions And More
+‘Dragon Ball Super’ Analysis: Tournament Of Power Rules, Predictions, And More

 One of the most notable things about the premise of the Universe Survival Arc is how Dragon Ball Super could deal with the numerous matches that are set to happen in the Tournament of Power.
 After all, with 80 fighters from eight universes participating in the grand competition, fans of the series were quite apprehensive about the length of time it would take to cover all the fights in the tournament.
 As revealed in Dragon Ball Super Episode 81, however, the Grand Priest and the Omni King have come up with an excellent idea to address the number of matches that would be held in the Tournament of Power.

-For the first time in a Dragon Ball anime, a grand tournament would be held in the style of a ten-person Battle Royale, where all eight teams from the participating universes would be fighting each other simultaneously for 100 takks (about 48 minutes in Earth time), according to noted DBS source GojiitaAF.
+For the first time in a Dragon Ball anime, a grand tournament would be held in the style of a 10-person Battle Royale, where all eight teams from the participating universes would be fighting each other simultaneously for 100 takks (about 48 minutes in Earth time), according to noted DBS source GojiitaAF.
 The winning team of the Tournament of Power would be the group with the most number of participants left after the time limit is over.
 The grand tournament could also end when there is only one fighter left standing.

 The Tournament of Power also includes a number of stipulations.
 Among these is a limitation to the fighters’ flying abilities, which would most likely make the grand match very interesting.
 Apart from this, Bukujutsu, the art of using Ki to levitate oneself, would also be limited.
 As such, the Tournament of Power would require its participants to battle using their raw power and skill alone.
 Of course, considering that the competition would be a battle royale, teamwork and tactics would also be extremely important.